 1. The Mini Hippo

-The Mini Hippo is an intelligent, friendly, playful pup that is a great family dog.
-This little pooch is great with kids and affectionate, although they can be stubborn.
+The Mini Hippo is an intelligent, friendly, playful pup that is a great family pet.
+This small designer dog is great with kids and affectionate, although they can be stubborn.
 Needing a moderate amount of exercise, this adorable pooch gets its name from their snout that resembles a hippopotamus.
 Bred from two polar opposite parents, the Cocker Spaniel and Shar-Pei mix inherited both of their parents’ best traits.

 2. The Cockapoo